advice for parents

 - Take heed of the teacher's instructions and don't wander off alone.

-- Follow the pool rules.
+- Follow the pool rules of your chosen club.
 They have been created with your safety in mind.

 - For you to praise and encourage your baby and other classmates.
 With your support, we can ensure happy little swimmers.